tuliopaim/MyResults/README.md

-# MyResults
+# MyResults - A generic result wrapper.

-A generic result wrapper.
+Result and Error classes for you to copy and modify as you need.